Anchorsify/Anchorsify.github.io/_pages/Mist.md

  - Blocking Futton reduces its damage normally, however for Wounding purposes, Futton is calculated based off of its unreduced damage
  - If partial success applies, Futton deal 50% of their normal damage per point it hits by, rather than 20% (meaning if they hit by more than one, they deal full damage)
  - Futton cannot inflict Ignite; techniques with Ignite deal 5% more damage per point of Ignite they would inflict

- - Futton is weak to Doton, and strong against Katon and Fuuton
+Futton is weak to Doton, and strong against Katon and Fuuton.

 #### --( Kiri no Ora - Fog Aura )--
 While letting superheated fog roll over oneself isn’t ordinarily beneficial, Terumi have developed a use for the Futton variant of Mekkyaku that is more than just a flamboyant effect, holding the veiling mist in place around themselves to create a personal shield of their element which combines perfectly with Kirigakure’s natural climate.